 We have been experiencing, and may continue to experience, some adverse impact to our results of operations due to market dynamics in China, such as volume-based procurement programs ("VoBP") and the government's focus to improve compliance of healthcare practitioners.
-Also, reductions or delays in governmental research funding and/or higher interest rates could cause customers for our instruments and reagents to delay or forgo purchases of these products.
-The future demand for our products and services could also be impacted by deterioration in healthcare systems' budgets and/or staffing levels.
+Also, reductions or delays in governmental research funding has caused customers for certain of our instruments to delay or forgo purchases of these products.
+Higher interest rates could also reduce the demand for capital purchases.
+Additionally, the future demand for our products and services could also be impacted by deterioration in healthcare systems' budgets and/or staffing levels.

 Additionally, we have experienced, and may continue to experience, temporary shortages in supply of certain materials or components that are used in our products.
 The stable flow of global transport is critical to our operations and as such, events affecting the flow of logistics around the globe may adversely impact our supply chain and distribution channels.
 In general, major disruptions in the sourcing, manufacturing and distribution of our products could adversely impact our results of operations.
-Also, tariffs, sanctions or other trade barriers imposed by the United States, including those relating to China, Mexico or other countries and regions in which we do business, could adversely impact our supply chain costs and our results of operations.
-The ultimate impact of any new tariffs is subject to a number of factors including the effective date and duration of such tariffs, changes in the amount, scope and nature of the tariffs in the future, any countermeasures that the target countries may take and any mitigating actions that may become
+Also, tariffs, sanctions or other trade barriers imposed by the United States or against the United States from other countries, including those relating to China, Mexico, countries within EMEA, and other countries in which we do business, could adversely impact our supply chain costs, results of operations and our financial condition.
+In the longer term, the adverse impacts from tariffs to our results of operations within certain markets may negatively impact our ability to continue operating in those markets, particularly in China.
+Based upon the latest published tariffs in effect as of April 30, 2025, we currently expect an estimated impact of \$90 million from tariffs to our fiscal year 2025 operating expense, primarily relating to China and any products (or components) imported from countries across our global supply chain which have no exemption opportunities.
+We continue to monitor international trade policy-related developments to assess their potential impacts to our operations.
+The ultimate impact of any existing or new tariffs or other changes in international trade policies is subject to a number of factors including, but not limited to, the duration of such tariffs, changes in tariff rates, the amount, scope and nature of the tariffs, any countermeasures that target countries may take, or any mitigating actions that may become available.
+While sourcing optimization and tariff exemptions for qualifying products are key aspects of our mitigation strategy, the timing of such or the ultimate results we will realize from these efforts are uncertain.

 For additional information on risk factors that may impact our business, results of operations, financial condition and cash flows, see Part II, Item 1A.
-Risk Factors of this Quarterly Report on Form 10-Q and Part I, Item 1A.
+Risk Factors of this Quarterly Report on Form 10-Q, Part II, Item 1A.
+Risk Factors in our Quarterly Report on Form 10-Q for the period ended December 31, 2024, and Part I, Item 1A.
 Risk Factors of our 2024 Annual Report on Form 10-K (the "2024 Annual Report").